Hadwiger's Conjecture for squares of 2-Trees: Introduction

 \section{Introduction}

 A graph $H$ is called a \emph{minor} of a graph $G$ if a graph isomorphic to $H$ can be obtained from a subgraph of $G$ by contracting edges.
 An \emph{$H$-minor} is a minor isomorphic to $H$, and a \emph{clique minor} is a $K_t$-minor for some positive integer $t$, where $K_t$ is the complete graph of order $t$.
 The \emph{Hadwiger number} of $G$, denoted by $\eta(G)$, is the largest integer $t$ such that $G$ contains a $K_t$-minor.
 A graph is called \emph{$H$-minor free} if it does not contain an $H$-minor.
+The \emph{chromatic number} of $G$, denoted by $\chi(G)$, is the least positive integer $k$ such that $G$ is \emph{$k$-colorable}, in the sense that $k$ colors are sufficient to color the vertices of $G$ such that adjacent vertices receive different colors.

 In 1937, Wagner \cite{wagner} proved that the Four Color Conjecture is equivalent to the following statement: If a graph is $K_5$-minor free, then it is $4$-colorable.
-In 1943, Hadwiger \cite{hadwiger1943klassifikation} proposed the following conjecture which is a far reaching generalization of the Four Color Theorem. \begin{conjecture} For any integer $t \ge 1$, every $K_{t+1}$-minor free graph is $t$-colorable. \end{conjecture}
+In 1943, Hadwiger \cite{hadwiger1943klassifikation} proposed the following conjecture which is a far reaching generalization of the Four Color Theorem. \begin{conjecture} For any integer $t \ge 1$, every $K_{t+1}$-minor free graph is $t$-colorable; that is, $\eta(G) \ge \chi(G)$ for any graph $G$. \end{conjecture}

 Hadwiger's conjecture is well known to be a challenging problem.
 Bollob\'{a}s, Catlin and Erd\H{o}s \cite{Bollobs1980195} describe it as ``one of the deepest unsolved problems in graph theory''.
 Hadwiger himself \cite{hadwiger1943klassifikation} proved the conjecture for $t = 3$.
 (The conjecture is trivially true for $t=1,2$.)
 In view of Wagner's result \cite{wagner}, Hadwiger's conjecture for $t = 4$ is equivalent to the Four Color Conjecture, the latter being proved by Appel and Haken \cite{appel1977everyi,appel1977everyii} in 1977.
 In 1993, Robertson, Seymour and Thomas \cite{robertson1993hadwiger} proved that Hadwiger's conjecture is true for $t = 5$.
 The conjecture remains unsolved for $t \ge 6$, though for $t=6$ Kawarabayashi and Toft~\cite{kawarabayashi2005any} proved that any graph that is $K_7$-minor free and $K_{4,4}$-minor free is $6$-colorable.